 46. Students Create a Test – Have each student create a 20-question test that they would use to test someone on the topic.
 Students write the answers to the test on a separate paper.
 Then, have the students swap mock-up tests with each other and fill out the answers.

-47. Submit a Research Proposal – Have students submit a mock (or real!) research proposal stating what they would want to research further into the topic they have been discussing.
+47. Submit a Research Proposal – Have students submit a mock (or real!) research proposal stating what they would want to research further into the topic they have been discussing (use my research proposal examples).
 Get them to discuss what they would research, why they are curious about that aspect, and how they would go about it.
 This can reveal a great deal of new information about the student’s current level of knowledge.

 48. Submit an Essay Plan – For students writing an essay, get them to submit their essay plan for approval.
 Using this method, you can catch if a student is off track and correct the course so they submit a high-quality essay.